learn-tdd-in/learntdd.in/ember/_commits.md

  });
 ```

+We make the component test pass by setting the form to run the `save` action upon submit, and the `save` action of the component to run the passed-in `save` action closure.

+We also re-enable the acceptance test, and confirm that it's no longer hanging:

 Outer red: undefined is not a constructor (evaluating 'this.get('save')()')

-We make the component test pass by setting the form to run the `save` action upon submit, and the `save` action of the component to run the passed-in `save` action closure.

-We also re-enable the acceptance test, and confirm that it's no longer hanging.
 Now it errors out because we aren't passing a save action closure into the component.

-### Add new post controller for save action [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/ember/commit/ae9eaba6edf9b2342b5578509b379dd3a230521a)
+### Add new post controller for save action [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/ember/commit/7a2b493ae5525a52a34b5a0381cc07e00f05768c)

 #### app/controllers/posts/new.js